AutodeskGames/stingray-docs/README.md

-# Welcome to the Stingray Documentation
+# Welcome to the docs repo for the Stingray interactive component

-This repository hosts all the source files for the Stingray documentation.
+This repository hosts all the source files that are used to build public-facing documentation for Stingray, and for the products that ship with Stingray as an interactive component (currently 3ds Max Interactive and Maya Interactive).

 This readme is intended to orient internal Autodesk developers and external customers to our help and docs systems.